-Procurement of 500 mg/mL (50% w/v) in 2-mL and 10-mL ampoule presentations as per the WHO EML are recommended.
-The WHO EML recommends magnesium sulfate 500 mg/mL (50% w/v) in 2-mL and 10-mL ampoule presentations, for convenient use in both Pritchard (IV/IM) and Zuspan (IV/IV) dosing regimens for the treatment of eclampsia and severe pre-eclampsia.
-Some SRA-approved products are presented in different packaging and/or concentrations, which require an adaptation of the dilution process during dosage preparation.
+Procurement of 500 mg/mL (50% w/v) in 2-mL and 10-mL ampoule presentations as per the WHO EML is recommended.
+The WHO EML recommends magnesium sulfate 500 mg/mL (50% w/v) in 2mL and 10-mL ampoule presentations, for convenient use in both Pritchard (IV/IM) and Zuspan (IV/IV) dosing regimens for the treatment of eclampsia and severe pre-eclampsia.
+Some SRAapproved products are presented in different packaging and/or concentrations, which require an adaptation of the dilution process during dosage preparation.
 The additional burden of recalculation is time-consuming and can introduce potential errors.

-Additional information about oxytocin injection packaging and labeling can be found at the
+Additional information about the packaging and labeling can be found in the Annex.